dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 <mark style="background: #69E772;">B-Trees</mark> address the problems with Search Trees in that they have the <mark style="background: #69E772;">additional</mark> constraint that they be <mark style="background: #69E772;">balanced</mark> and they contain pointers to data records.

-Each B-Trees is made up of at most P tree pointers and P-1 field values K and data pointers Pr.
+Each B-Tree is made up of at most P tree pointers and P-1 field values K and data pointers Pr.

 ![](https://i.imgur.com/sqXTxK4.png)